10 important insurance policies for starters

 Legal assistance insurance

-Unfortunately, many entrepreneurs will need to deal with a legal conflict at some point.
-Legal assistance insurance offers professional legal support, such as costs for legal advice, costs of litigation and court costs and attorney's fees.
-Often the conflicts have to do with unpaid bills.
+You have a conflict with the landlord of your business premises.
+Or a client refuses to pay.
+Legal assistance insurance offers professional legal support in case of such conflicts.
+It covers, for example, the costs for legal advice, costs of litigation and court costs, and attorney's fees.
+Often conflicts have to do with unpaid bills.
 So, make sure that collection assistance is also included in your legal assistance insurance.

 Cyber insurance

-Cyber insurance protects against costs you have to incur if you become a victim of cybercrime.
+Cyber insurance protects you against costs you incur if you become a victim of cybercrime.
 Think of a virus, hack, or ransomware.
-Most cyber insurance policies cover more than just business losses.
-Often, you are also insured for third-party damage.
+When you take out cyber insurance, check you are also insured for third-party damage.
 That is the damage incurred, for example, by a customer or business partner due to cybercrime at your company.
-And the cost of legal help you might need.
+Also check if it covers any legal help you might need.

 Buildings, goods, and inventory insurance